benkuly/trixnity/README.md

 e.g. `MatrixClient.login(...)`.
 You always need to pass a `StoreFactory` for a Database and a `CouroutineScope`, which will be used for the lifecycle of the client.

-Secrets are stored in the store.
-Therefore you should encrypt the store!
+Secrets are also stored in the store.
+Therefore, you should encrypt the store!

 ```kotlin
 val storeFactory = createStoreFactory()